CynderR/mahaPateron/README.md

 ### User Registration
 - Click "Get Started" or "Sign Up" to create a new account
 - Fill in the required fields (username, email, password)
-- Optional fields include WhatsApp number, Patreon ID, and Mixcloud ID
+- Optional fields include Patreon ID and Mixcloud ID
 - Choose between free or premium account

 ### User Sign-In